nais/digdirator/README.md

 make install
 ```

-### DigDir Setup
+### Digdir Setup

-See the documentation over at DigDir for acquiring clients with the required scopes to access the self-service APIs:
+See the documentation over at Digdir for acquiring clients with the required scopes to access the self-service APIs:

 - <https://docs.digdir.no/docs/idporten/oidc/oidc_api_admin_maskinporten#hvordan-f%C3%A5-tilgang->
 - <https://docs.digdir.no/docs/idporten/oidc/oidc_api_admin#hvordan-f%C3%A5-tilgang->